Dhruva Space: Partnerships

-On 20 November 2020, Dhruva Space entered into an MoU with Skyroot Aerospace, a private Indian launch vehicle provider.

-In May 2020, Dhruva Space entered into an MoU with Florida-based Sidus Space, to collaborate and catalyse the design, development, and commercialisation of new innovative space technologies and services.

-On 16 February 2023, Dhruva Space signed a Memorandum of Agreement with French strategic equipment supplier Comat, for a bilateral technology exchange for diversity in market access and Space solutions.
+On 16 February 2023, Dhruva Space signed a Memorandum of Agreement with French strategic equipment supplier Comat, for a bilateral technology exchange.

-On 16 March 2023, Dhruva Space announced a partnership with France-based satellite operator and global connectivity provider Kinéis.
-Both companies will collaborate to establish space and ground infrastructure to scale the diversity and impact of satellite-based solutions.
+On 16 March 2023, Dhruva Space announced a partnership with France-based satellite operator and global IoT connectivity provider Kinéis.
+Both companies will collaborate to establish space and ground infrastructure.
+Kinéis' and Dhruva Space's partnership will culminate in a joint satellite mission for various IoT applications.
+This mission was announced by French space agency CNES in a press release detailing Prime Minister of India Narendra Modi's official tour of France in July 2023.

+AstraView Commercial Satellite Imagery

+On 2 December 2024, Dhruva Space launched AstraView, the company's commercial satellite imagery service.

-Awards & Accolades
+Awards

-In October 2020, Dhruva Space was recognised with a National Startup Award by the Government of India for its efforts in Satellite and Space Technology.

 In March 2022, Dhruva Space was named 'Best Spacetech Startup' by Entrepreneur India magazine, BusinessEx.com and Gupshup for the Startup 2022 Awards.
+The company was given the same award again in September 2024.

-On March 17, 2022, Dhruva Space won the Qualcomm Design for India Challenge 2021 for their Bolt module, a switchable connectivity device that enables uninterrupted connection through cellular (5G) bands and satellite communication.
-The win includes a ₹65 lakh prize as well as patent-filing incentives, accelerator services, Government interactions, participation at industry events, dedicated engineering support and access to the Qualcomm Innovation Lab.
+On March 17, 2022, Dhruva Space won the Qualcomm Design for India Challenge 2021 for their Bolt module.
 In October 2022, the company exhibited Bolt at the India Mobile Congress 2022 at Pragati Maidan, New Delhi, as part of Qualcomm India's 5G Startups Showcase.

-In April 2022, Dhruva Space's founders were featured in Fortune India magazine's 40 Under 40 annual list.

-On 11 October 2022, Dhruva Space was named ‘Best Startup - Silver’ for the Telangana State Industry Awards 2022.
-The Award will be accoladed to the startup on 7 March 2023 by Kalvakuntla Taraka Rama Rao, Minister for Municipal Administration & Urban Development, Industries & Commerce, and Information Technology, Government of Telangana.

 On 1 March 2023, Dhruva Space was awarded with an Innovation for India Award by the Marico Innovation Foundation.
 The Innovation for India Awards was held at Jio World Centre, Mumbai, and the award was accoladed to Dhruva Space by Rajeev Bakshi, Non-Executive & Independent Director, Marico Limited.

+On 27 October, Dhruva Space was listed as one of Forbes India's DGEMS 200 for the year 2023.
+Forbes India partnered for this launch edition of DGEMS with D Globalist, a global business mobility accelerator.